 - Budget listeners who are okay with compromise may like the OnePlus Buds’ playful style.
 You also get other useful features like some of the best fast-charging on the market, a very good microphone system, and an IPX4 water-resistant build.

-The true wireless experience begins with the charging case, and the OnePlus Buds make a great first impression.
+The true wireless experience begins with the charging case, and the OnePlus Buds makes a great first impression.
 Its matte finish feels more premium than the pedestrian plastic lets on, while the rear design makes no attempt to distinguish itself from the Apple AirPods case.
 Aside from the pairing button on the backside, the underbelly houses a USB-C input for fast charging.
 Just below the lid seam sits one LED that flashes white when the headset is in pairing mode, and displays a green or red color after the lid is closed to communicate healthy or low battery life, respectively.

 OnePlus users benefit from Fnatic Mode, which is great for gaming and reduces audio-visual latency.

 The earbuds look like a mashup of the OnePlus Bullets Wireless Z and the Apple AirPods with their stick-like shape and nozzle-free design.
 Apple may have popularized this semi-open build, but it does a disservice to both sound quality and comfort.
 Having this hard, round, and large plastic object hang onto my outer ear was only comfortable for 30-minute stints.
-If I moved too much (e.g. skateboarding or general workouts), the earbuds fell out.
+If I moved too much (e.g., skateboarding or general workouts), the earbuds fell out.
 When they managed to stay in longer than 30 minutes, I manually removed them to calm outer ear pain.
 Fit is a highly subjective matter, so you may have better luck than I when wearing the earbuds.

 Onboard controls are limited